MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 When you assign a user to a user class, the corresponding user class folder appears in the list of shortcuts in the navigation pane for that user.
-User Classes folders can’t be renamed or repositioned by non-administrative users.
+User Classes folders can't be renamed or repositioned by non-administrative users.

 #### Assigning shortcuts to a new user class folder

 You can organize shortcuts to user-specific tasks by grouping them into user class folders in the list of shortcuts in the navigation pane.
-Users can’t delete or modify a user class folder that appears in their list of shortcuts.
+Users can't delete or modify a user class folder that appears in their list of shortcuts.